kartamyshev/blog/posts/article-5.md

 However, if you alternate between LTR and RTL, the end of each RTL line is aligned with the start of the next LTR line.
 This means you won’t need to make a return sweep at the end of each line, saving you precious milliseconds as your eyes don’t need to go back to the left side of the page.

+---

 ### Here is a sample story
+(*regular reading, I'll keep arrows everywhere so it's easier to keep track of the direction*)

-Elias woke up early one crisp morning, the sun barely peeking over the horizon, casting a soft <br />
+→ Elias woke up early one crisp morning, the sun barely peeking over the horizon, casting a soft <br />
-golden glow across the city.
+→ golden glow across the city.
 He could hear the faint hum of traffic, even at this early hour, as <br />
-people rushed to their destinations.
+→ people rushed to their destinations.
 The streets were wet from the overnight rain, and the air <br />
-smelled fresh and clean.
+→ smelled fresh and clean.
 He grabbed his jacket, pulled it tight around his shoulders, and stepped <br />
-outside.
+→ outside.
 The cool breeze kissed his face, and he breathed in deeply, feeling the freshness of the <br />
-morning air.
+→ morning air.
 The city was slowly waking up, each street and building coming to life as the world <br />
-began its usual rhythm.
+→ began its usual rhythm.
 Elias walked down the familiar path towards the corner café, where the <br />
-smell of freshly brewed coffee was already wafting into the street.
+→ smell of freshly brewed coffee was already wafting into the street.
 The doorbell chimed as he <br />
-entered, and he nodded to the barista behind the counter, who smiled and greeted him by name. <br />
+→ entered, and he nodded to the barista behind the counter, who smiled and greeted him by name. <br />
-It was one of those small moments that made the city feel like home.
+→ It was one of those small moments that made the city feel like home.
 He ordered his usual black <br />
-coffee, took a seat by the window, and watched as the world outside continued to move in its <br />
+→ coffee, took a seat by the window, and watched as the world outside continued to move in its <br />
-chaotic dance.
+→ chaotic dance.
 People walked by, heads down, lost in their own thoughts.
 Some were rushing, <br />
-others strolling.
+→ others strolling.
 A cyclist zoomed past, narrowly avoiding a puddle.
 The quiet hum of the café <br />
-provided a sense of calm amidst the hustle and bustle of the city.
+→ provided a sense of calm amidst the hustle and bustle of the city.
 Elias took a sip of his coffee, <br />
-letting the warmth spread through him.
-There was something comforting about the routine of it <br /> all, the predictability of the daily grind.
+→ letting the warmth spread through him.
+There was something comforting about the routine of it <br /> → all, the predictability of the daily grind.
 It gave him a sense of purpose, something to anchor <br />
-himself to in the midst of the ever-moving city. <br />
+→ himself to in the midst of the ever-moving city. <br />

 ### Same story with alternating LTR and RTL
-(*keep in mind every other line goes backwards*)
+(*keep in mind every other line goes backwards, including words.
+I'd recommend landscape mode if you're on mobile device*)

-Elias woke up early one crisp morning, the sun barely peeking over the horizon, casting a soft <br />
+→ Elias woke up early one crisp morning, the sun barely peeking over the horizon, casting a soft <br />
-sa ,ruoh ylrae siht ta neve ,ciffart fo muh tniaf eht raeh dluoc eH .ytic eht ssorca wolg nedlog <br />
+sa ,ruoh ylrae siht ta neve ,ciffart fo muh tniaf eht raeh dluoc eH .ytic eht ssorca wolg nedlog ←<br />
-people rushed to their destinations.
+→ people rushed to their destinations.
 The streets were wet from the overnight rain, and the air <br />
-deppets dna ,sredluohs sih dnuora thgit ti dellup ,tekcaj sih debbarg eH .naelc dna hserf dellems <br />
+deppets dna ,sredluohs sih dnuora thgit ti dellup ,tekcaj sih debbarg eH .naelc dna hserf dellems ←<br />
-outside.
+→ outside.
 The cool breeze kissed his face, and he breathed in deeply, feeling the freshness of the <br />
-dlrow eht sa efil ot gnimoc gnidliub dna teerts hcae ,pu gnikaw ylwols saw ytic ehT .ria gninrom <br />
+dlrow eht sa efil ot gnimoc gnidliub dna teerts hcae ,pu gnikaw ylwols saw ytic ehT .ria gninrom ←<br />
-began its usual rhythm.
+→ began its usual rhythm.
 Elias walked down the familiar path towards the corner café, where the <br />
-eh sa demihc llebrood ehT .teerts eht otni gnitfaw ydaerla saw eeffoc dewerb ylhserf fo llems <br />
+eh sa demihc llebrood ehT .teerts eht otni gnitfaw ydaerla saw eeffoc dewerb ylhserf fo llems ←<br />
-entered, and he nodded to the barista behind the counter, who smiled and greeted him by name. <br />
+→ entered, and he nodded to the barista behind the counter, who smiled and greeted him by name. <br />
-kcalb lausu sih deredro eH .emoh ekil leef ytic eht edam taht stnemom llams esoht fo eno saw tI <br />
+kcalb lausu sih deredro eH .emoh ekil leef ytic eht edam taht stnemom llams esoht fo eno saw tI ←<br />
-coffee, took a seat by the window, and watched as the world outside continued to move in its <br />
+→ coffee, took a seat by the window, and watched as the world outside continued to move in its <br />
-,gnihsur erew emoS .sthguoht nwo rieht ni tsol ,nwod sdaeh ,yb deklaw elpoeP .ecnad citoahc <br />
+,gnihsur erew emoS .sthguoht nwo rieht ni tsol ,nwod sdaeh ,yb deklaw elpoeP .ecnad citoahc ←<br />
-others strolling.
+→ others strolling.
 A cyclist zoomed past, narrowly avoiding a puddle.
 The quiet hum of the café <br />
-,eeffoc sih fo pis a koot sailE .ytic eht fo eltsub dna eltsuh eht tsdima mlac fo esnes a dedivorp <br />
+,eeffoc sih fo pis a koot sailE .ytic eht fo eltsub dna eltsuh eht tsdima mlac fo esnes a dedivorp ←<br />
-letting the warmth spread through him.
+→ letting the warmth spread through him.
 There was something comforting about the routine of it <br />
-rohcna ot gnihtemos ,esoprup fo esnes a mih evag tI .dnirg yliad eht fo ytilibatciderp eht ,lla <br />
+rohcna ot gnihtemos ,esoprup fo esnes a mih evag tI .dnirg yliad eht fo ytilibatciderp eht ,lla ←<br />
+→ himself to in the midst of the ever-moving city.

+### One more experiment
+(*same as previous but keeping words accustomed and punctuation marks logically reversed being left hand side*)
+→ Elias woke up early one crisp morning, the sun barely peeking over the horizon, casting a soft <br />
+as ,hour early this at even ,traffic of hum faint the hear could He .city the across glow golden ←<br />
+→ people rushed to their destinations.
+The streets were wet from the overnight rain, and the air <br />
+stepped and ,shoulders his around tight it pulled ,jacket his grabbed He .clean and fresh smelled ←<br />
+→ outside.
+The cool breeze kissed his face, and he breathed in deeply, feeling the freshness of the <br />
+world the as life to coming building and street each ,up waking slowly was city The .air morning ← <br />
+→ began its usual rhythm.
+Elias walked down the familiar path towards the corner café, where the <br />
+he as chimed doorbell The .street the into wafting already was coffee brewed freshly of smell ←<br />
+→ entered, and he nodded to the barista behind the counter, who smiled and greeted him by name. <br />
+black usual his ordered He .home like feel city the made that moments small those of one was It ←<br />
+→ coffee, took a seat by the window, and watched as the world outside continued to move in its <br />
+,rushing were Some .thoughts own their in lost ,down heads ,by walked People .dance chaotic ←<br />
+→ others strolling.
+A cyclist zoomed past, narrowly avoiding a puddle.
+The quiet hum of the café <br />
+,coffee his of sip a took Elias .city the of bustle and hustle the amidst calm of sense a provided ←<br />
+→ letting the warmth spread through him.
+There was something comforting about the routine of it <br /> anchor to something ,purpose of sense a him gave It .grind daily the of predictability the ,all ←<br />
-himself to in the midst of the ever-moving city.
+→ himself to in the midst of the ever-moving city. <br />

+I'll leave it up to you which variant would be theoretically easier to read considering learning curve is in the past.

+---

 ### Does This Work in Practice?